cunybpl/nycet_pnp/src/content/guides/soos/static-pressure-reset-ahu.md

 </table>
 </div>

-### Components to Measure and Measurement Locations
+### Components to Measure and Measurement Strategy

 The measurement locations for a static pressure reset SOO are shown in Figure 4.